afflom/offline-kubeadm-installer/README.md

 ## Purpose

-This creates a kubeadm 1.18 bundle that can be used to install kubeadm on an airgapped system.
+This creates a kubeadm 1.18 bundle that can be used to install kubeadm on an offline system.

 ## Prereqs

-create-export-pack.sh must be run on a centos/rhel machine that already has kubeadm installed and running.
+create-export-pack.sh must be run on a centos 7 machine that already has kubeadm installed and running.

 The airgapped system must have all of the Centos Repos (inlcuding extras) enabled.